 Physiotherapy Course Summary:

-Barb Hungerford provides a highly practical course that explains biomechanics & treatment of the thoracic spine and thoracic cage, and cervical spine,so you can understand current concepts of joint stability and mobility in the cervical and thoracic region.
-A biomechanical framework is used to introduce comprehensive assessment & treatment techniques for the cervical and thoracic spine facet motion restrictions, costo-transverse joints, acromio-clavicular and sterno-clavicular joints.
-Application of muscle energy techniques and articular techniques are practiced in relation to the biomechanical assessment framework and provides the therapist with a means of treating rib, thoracic & neck injuries with specificity.
+Barb Hungerford provides a highly practical course that reviews biomechanics & treatment of the thoracic spine and thoracic cage, and cervical spine, in order to explain current concepts of joint stability and mobility in the cervical and thoracic region.
+A biomechanical framework is used to introduce comprehensive assessment & treatment techniques for the cervical and thoracic spine, costo-transverse joints, acromio-clavicular and sterno-clavicular joints.
+Learn how to perform Muscle energy techniques and articular techniques for this complex region so that you can effectively improve your patients movement & treat cervico-thoracic disorders with specificity

 2 day course.